 Step 2 - Reinforce

-If your piece still feels a bit thin iron your scrap of fusible interfacing on the wrong side of the fabric in the position you would like the magnet.
+If your bag flap piece still feels a bit thin, iron your scrap of fusible interfacing on the wrong side of the fabric in the position you would like the magnet.
 When your bag is finished you don’t want to feel the legs of the magnet through the fabric.

 Step 3 - Marking

-On the right side of the fabric place your circular disk in the position you would like the magnet and mark the rectangular lines on either side.
+On the wrong side of the fabric, place your circular disk in the position you would like the magnet and mark the rectangular lines on either side.

-Using your seam ripper, knife or sharp scissors, cut along your marked lines.
+Using your seam ripper, knife, or sharp scissors, cut along your marked lines.
 Try not to overcut.
-The fusible interfacing usually stops the cuts from fraying but if you have a fabric that frays badly you could add a couple of drops of Fray Stop to each cut.
+The fusible interfacing usually stops the cuts from fraying, but if you have a fabric that frays badly you could add a couple of drops of Fray Stop.

 Step 4 - Add Back